hkuday/g40engg1340/README.md

 ## Introduction:
 The aim of the project is to make a dating program for HKU Students.
 Such a project, if successful can have its log-in incorporated with the HKU Portal.

+## Running the Program
+Using an IDE:
+  * You may just run the main.cpp file

+Using Terminal or Console Commands
+  * First compile all the files and create the executable using
+    '''make '''
+  * Now you may just run the hence created executable called output
+    '''./output'''

 ## Types of Files:

 The Program will majorly have two types of files:

-1. Key field files :These fields will contain the key fields, reponsible for processing queries like sorting, searching and      recommendations.
+1. Key field files :These fields will contain the key fields, responsible for processing queries like sorting, searching and      recommendations.
 2. Profiles : These fields are displayed only when another user or the owner themselves want to view the profile.

 ## Profiles: